Placement Procedures for Student Teachers/Observers and Internships

-Please allow 5 business days for a response to any observation placement request, and 10 business days for a response to any student teacher placement request.
+Please allow 5 business days for a response to any observation placement request, and 10 business days for a response to any student teacher or internship placement request.

-For information on Student Teaching or Observation placements, please contact HR Specialist Luz Leal directly.
+For information on Student Teaching, Observation, or Internship placements, please contact HR Specialist Luz Leal directly.

 All practicum, student teacher, and observation applicants must be enrolled in a State Board of Education approved college/university education program.
 The college/university must also have a current contract on file with Round Lake Area School District 116 prior to submitting a request for placement.
 The request should be directed to Round Lake Area Schools Human Resources Department.
 The request may be emailed to Luz Leal at LLeal@rlas-116.org or faxed to 847-348-9408.
 Requests received at the building level will be referred to the Human Resources Department and will need to follow the appropriate process outlined below.
 This will ensure that the student has met the university and the district eligibility requirements for the placement(s) requested.